REN TV: Programming during this phase

-The channel was also distinguished from others by the quality of information, analytical and journalistic broadcasts of its own production (the most famous of them are Novosti 24, The Week with Marianna Maksimovskaya, «Military secret» and "Reflection»).
-With the participation of Igor Prokopenko and Oksana Barkovskaya, REN-TV set up its own production of original documentaries from scratch..
-Festive special projects of the TV channel ("That's all-3000", «Review-3000», «The ravings of a grey mare») For the first time on Russian television, the technical technique of implanting virtual faces of famous politicians into plot sketches invented by screenwriters was tested..
-The innovation of the later New Year's Eve shows of REN-TV ("Shallow Light") consisted in the synthesis of rock and popular music, which was atypical for Russian television..
+The channel was also distinguished from others by the quality of information, analytical and journalistic broadcasts of its own production (the most famous of them are Novosti 24, The Week with Marianna Maksimovskaya, Military Secrets and Reflection).
+With the participation of Igor Prokopenko and Oksana Barkovskaya, REN-TV set up its original documentary production unit from scratch.
+Festive special programs were also produced (That's all-3000, Review-3000, The ravings of a grey mare).
+For the first time on Russian television, the technical technique of implanting virtual faces of famous politicians into plot sketches invented by screenwriters was tested.
+The innovation of the later New Year's Eve shows of REN-TV (Shallow Light, a reference to Little Blue Light on RTR) consisted in the synthesis of rock and popular music, which was atypical for Russian television.

-Irena Lesnevskaya later recalled:It seemed to me that it was possible to make real good television, with interesting interlocutors, interesting political, musical, historical, poetic programs.
-That we will reveal the secrets that were hidden from us.
-And tell our country about ourselves.
-Something that was not done, neither before nor after.
-Since 1998, REN-TV started broadcasting at 8:30 or 9:00 Moscow time with newscasts.
+Irena Lesnevskaya later recalled:It seemed to me that it was possible to make good television in the most real sense, with interesting interlocutors, interesting political, musical, historical and poetic programs.
+From there, we will reveal the secrets that were hidden from us and tell our country about ourselves.
+Something that was not done, neither before nor after Since 1998, REN-TV started broadcasting at 08:30 or 09:00 Moscow time with newscasts.
 In 1999, journalist Olga Romanova moved from the TV Center channel to REN-TV, where she began hosting her Fifth Column program.
-The channel's information service was headed by Elena Fedorova..
+The channel's news service was headed by Elena Fedorova.

-Since the middle of 2000, REN-TV has been actively developing the serial direction (under the brand of the established studio «REN-film»).
+Since the middle of 2000, REN-TV has been actively developing its TV series unit (under the brand of the established studio «REN-film»).
 REN-TV's first in—house experience was the Black Room short film project, which was simultaneously broadcast on REN-TV and ORT.
-With the direct participation of Dmitry Lesnevsky such rating television series as "Soldiers", "NEXT", "Fighter", "Nina.
-The price of love" and others.
-In 2003, the first animated series of its own production, Woodpeckerws, was broadcast, and in 2005— the sketch show "Dear Transfer" (since 2006, it has been broadcast on STS under the name "6 frames").
+With the direct participation of Dmitry Lesnevsky, high-rated television series such as Soldiers, NEXT, Fighter, Nina: The Price of Love and others were produced.
+In 2003, its first in-house animated series, Dyatlows, was broadcast, and in 2005, the sketch show Dear Transfer (which moved to STS under the name 6 Frames in 2006).
 With the direct participation of REN-TV and Dmitry Lesnevsky personally, the career of the famous film director Andrei Zvyagintsev began: Lesnevsky was the producer of his first film, The Return.